 1.3.
-Damages falling under the scope of protection regarding guarantees (Section276(1) BGB) or warranties (guarantee, Section 443 BGB) provided by us.
+Damages falling under the scope of protection regarding guarantees (within the meaning of Section 276(1) BGB) or guarantee (Section 443 BGB) provided by us.

 2. Amount of limitations of liability

-With the exception of the cases described in Sections M (1.1, 1.3 and 1.4) above, our liability for ordinary negligence or grossly negligent action by agents of ours who are neither legal representatives nor senior executives (ordinary agents) is limited to the damages typically expected at the time the contract is entered into and, in the case of compensation for futile expenses, to the amount of positive interest.
-In the event of data loss through ordinary negligence, we are liable only for the costs that would be required to recover data that was properly and regularly backed up by Customer.
+With the exception of the cases described in Sections M (1.1, 1.3 and 1.4) above, our liability for ordinary negligence or grossly negligent conduct by agents of ours who are neither legal representatives nor senior executives (ordinary agents) is limited to the damages typically expected at the time the contract is entered into and, in the case of compensation for futile expenses, to the amount of positive interest.
+In the event of data loss through ordinary negligence, we are liable only for the costs that would be required to recover data that was properly and regularly backed up by the Customer.

 3. Liability arising from pre-contractual obligations and commercial contacts

-Section M also applies to Customer’s entitlement to damages with respect to obligations arising from the inception of contractual negotiations, initiation of contracts or similar commercial contacts.
-If a contract is signed between Customer and us, Customer waives all entitlements outside the scope of liability described in Section M at the present time.
+Section M also applies to the Customer’s entitlement to damages with respect to obligations arising from the inception of contractual negotiations, initiation of contracts or similar commercial contacts.
+If a contract is concluded between the Customer and us, the Customer waives all entitlements outside the scope of liability described in Section M at the present time.

 4. Tortious claims

-Section M also applies to tortious claims made by Customer.
+Section M also applies to tortious claims made by the Customer.

 5. Limitation of liability for the benefit of third parties